The following is a description of the invited talks.

 In this talk I'll describe how we've supported CHERI engineering, and increased confidence, with rigorous semantics.
 We use formal models of the complete instruction-set architectures (ISAs) at the heart of the design and engineering process, both in lightweight ways that support and improve normal engineering practice (as documentation, in emulators used as a test oracle for hardware and for running software, and for test generation) and for formal verification.
 We formalise key intended security properties of the designs, and establish that these hold with mechanised proof.
 This is for the complete ISA models (complete enough to boot operating systems), without idealisation.

 This is joint work mainly by Thomas Bauereiss, Brian Campbell, Thomas Sewell, Kyndylan Nienhuis, Alasdair Armstrong, Prashanth Mundkur, Robert Norton-Wright, and Alexandre Joannou, in collaboration with Arm and the rest of the CHERI team (led by Robert N. M. Watson, Simon W. Moore, Peter Sewell, Peter G. Neumann, and Ian Stark).

 The COVID-19 pandemic has fostered the deployment of new technologies to mitigate the fast expansion of the virus and help society to return to normal.
 Technology, however, can also cause harm in particular when deployed in a hurry and without adequate safeguards.
 I this talk I will share my experience in designing, and supporting the deployment of, privacy-preserving technologies to complement manual contact tracing.
 These technologies are now developed at a large scale.

 The following papers have been accepted to CSF 2021.
-Papers accepted in the previous submission cycles are also available here.
+Papers are also available here.